ghuntley/ghuntley.github.io/microsoft-orleans-developer-consultant-sydney-australia/index.md

 ## References

-Managing Director at [Interactive Pty Ltd](http://www.interactive.com.au/), E&Y technology entrepreneur of the year:
+Managing Director of [Interactive Pty Ltd](http://www.interactive.com.au/), E&Y technology entrepreneur of the year:

     Geoff is a true technical innovator and is not afraid to think outside the box.
 He has found solutions to some of the toughest